winterfroststrom/TigerCompiler/phase1/README.txt

 ---------------------------------------------------------------------------------
-RUNNING THE PROJECT
+RUNNING
 ---------------------------------------------------------------------------------

-A JAR file is also provided to make it easier to run the project, so by typing:
+A JAR file is provided to make it easier to run the project, so by typing:

 java -jar TigerCompiler.jar <tiger_file_path>